 Rental Availability Information in Fort Myers Beach

 The graph shows the weekly availability rate in Fort Myers Beachfor the next twelve months.
-It is harder to find an accommodation during a week of February (2/15 - 2/22), as 83% of the rentals are booked.
-The week with the most available rentals is in August (8/24 - 8/31), with 81% of the vacation rentals available.
+More people travel to Fort Myers Beach a week in February (2/19 - 2/26).
+So far, 88% of the rentals are occupied this week.
+Conversely, you will find the highest percentage of available offers in Fort Myers Beach in August (8/28 - 9/4).

 The Weather in Fort Myers Beach